 Where are the highlights along the wall?
 Hadrian's Wall in Pictures

 Is Hadrian's Wall on your bucket list of places to visit?
-If you've never visited before - let us inspire you with top spots to explore Hadrian' Wall.
+If you've never visited before - let us inspire you with top spots to explore along Hadrian' Wall.
 If you have been hundreds of times to the Wall, there's more to explore with each trip to the Wall so why not start planning your next visit?
-If you've not been able to travel to Hadrian's Wall during 2020, indulge your travel desires and marvel at the rugged charm of Hadrian's Wall with a photographic tour thanks to talented local photographer, Roger Clegg and his spectacular Hadrian's Wall Gallery of images.
+If you've not been able to travel to Hadrian's Wall during the recent lockdowns, indulge your travel desires and marvel at the rugged charm of Hadrian's Wall with a photographic tour thanks to local photographer, Roger Clegg and his spectacular Hadrian's Wall Gallery of images.

 Black Carts is at the eastern end of the amazing central section of Hadrian’s Wall.
 There is a long stretch of the Wall and the North Ditch.
 To the east the land falls away to the River North Tyne frequently creating early morning mist and fog that extends up the hill generating atmospheric pictures, especially at sunrise This can evoke the sense of a time long gone.